pkgforge/soar/README.md

 Soar is a FOSS project primarily maintained by [@QaidVoid](https://github.com/QaidVoid) & a few other [core contributors](https://github.com/pkgforge/soar/graphs/contributors), who are all volunteers and do it as a hobby.<br>
 To save our time triaging & to ensure your issue/feature-request gets addressed quickly, make sure to:
 - Search the [Issues](https://github.com/pkgforge/soar/issues) & [Discussion](https://github.com/pkgforge/soar/discussions?discussions_q=) tab (Both Closed/Opened) for same/similar issue in case it was already addressed.
-- [Open a Discussion](https://github.com/pkgforge/soar/discussions/new/choose) instead of an Issue if you have a question, Issues should be only created for bug reports and feature requests.<br>
+- [Open a Discussion](https://github.com/pkgforge/soar/discussions/new/choose) instead of an issue if you have a question.
+Issues should be only created for bug reports and feature requests.<br>
 - Use our [Issue Templates](https://github.com/pkgforge/soar/issues/new/choose) rather than a blank issue.<br>

 > [!NOTE]